Understanding crawl budget and how to optimize it is essential if you want search engines to efficiently crawl and index your website.

 4. Solve Duplicate content issues

-One of the factors that can negatively impact crawl budget is on-site duplicate content.
+One of the factors that can negatively impact the crawl budget is on-site duplicate content.

-Duplicate content in this context is identical or very similar content appearing in more than one URL on your site.
+In this context, duplicate content is identical or similar content appearing in more than one URL on your site.

-This is a very common issue in eCommerce category pages where similar products are listed in more than one category.
+This is a common issue in eCommerce category pages where similar products are listed in multiple categories.

 Besides eCommerce sites, blogs can have issues with duplicate content.
-For example, if you have a number of pages targeting the same keywords, and the content on those pages is similar, then Google may consider this as a duplicate content.
+For example, if you have a number of pages targeting the same keywords and the content on those pages is similar, Google may consider this duplicate content.

-Crawling resources gets wasted on pages that Google will eventually mark as a duplicate content.
+It makes Googlebot's job more difficult because it has to decide which pages to index.
+Crawling resources are wasted on pages that Google will eventually mark as duplicate content.

-Pages that are more valuable to the site may not get indexed because the crawl rate limit might have been reached crawling and indexing duplicate content pages.
+Pages more valuable to the site may not be indexed because the crawl rate limit might not have been reached.

 The best way to solve duplicate content issues is to:

-- Use canonical URLs to specify the preferred URL for each and every page on your site.
+- Use canonical URLs to specify the preferred URL for every page on your site.

 - Use robots.txt and the noindex directive to block search engine bots from accessing and indexing duplicate content pages.

-- Optimize your XML sitemap to specify to help search engines identify which pages from a site they should give priority.
+- Optimize your XML sitemap to specify and help search engines identify which pages from a site they should give priority to.

 5. Get rid of thin content

-Similar to duplicate content, another factor that can impact crawl budget is thin content pages.
+Similar to duplicate content, another factor that can impact the crawl budget is thin content pages.

-Thin content is pages on your site that have little or no content and add no value to the user.
+Thin content is pages on your site with little or no content that add no value to the user.
 They are also referred to as low-quality pages or low-value pages.

-Examples are pages that have no text content, empty pages or old published pages that are no longer relevant to both search engines and users.
+Examples are pages without text content, empty pages, or old published pages that are no longer relevant to search engines and users.

-- Enhancing their content to add value to users and republish them
+- Enhancing their content to add value to users and republishing them.

-- Block them from search engines (noindex them)
+- Block them from search engines (add the noindex tag).

-By doing any of the above actions, crawling time will be allocated on pages that are important for your site.
+By taking any of the above actions, crawling budget will be allocated to pages that are important to your site.

 6. Fix Soft 404 errors

-can happen for many reasons and it’s not always easy to find out the exact reason.
+Soft 404 errors can occur for many reasons, and it’s not always easy to determine the exact reason.

-The most common is the misconfiguration of your HTTP server, slow loading websites and having a lot of thin content pages on your site.
+The most common causes are misconfiguration of your HTTP server, slow-loading websites, and a large number of thin content pages on your site.

-The problem with soft 404 errors (in comparison to normal 404 errors), is that soft 404 errors waste your crawl budget because search engine crawlers keep these pages in their index and try to recrawl them.
+The problem with soft 404 errors (in comparison to normal 404 errors) is that they waste your crawl budget because search engine crawlers keep these pages in their index and try to recrawl them.

-The best way to deal with soft 404 errors and optimize your crawl budget is to log in to Google search console and view the Coverage error report.
+The best way to deal with soft 404 errors and optimize your crawl budget is to log in to the Google search console and view the Index Coverage error report.

 Click on “Submitted URL seems to be a Soft 404” to view the list of affected pages and fix them.